Asheville, North Carolina: Transportation

 The North Carolina Department of Transportation has proposed the restoration of train service between Asheville and Salisbury, as has Amtrak.

-In 2020, the city received a US$1 million grant from the Federal Transit Administration to be used primarily on the ART bus transit system.

 Public services and utilities

 The residents of Asheville are served by the Buncombe County Public Libraries, consisting of 11 branches located throughout the county; the headquarters and central library, Pack Memorial Library, is located in downtown Asheville.
 The system includes a law library in the Buncombe County Courthouse and a genealogy and local history department located in the central library.

 Drinking water in Asheville is provided by the Asheville water department.
 The water system consists of three water treatment plants, more than 1600 mi of water lines, 30 pumping stations and 27 storage reservoirs.

 Sewer services are provided by the Metropolitan Sewerage District of Buncombe County, power provided by Duke Energy, and natural gas is provided by PSNC Energy.